SleyAI/Biomedical-Segmentation-with-PyTorch/README.md

 predict.py
 ```
+-m	# path to the pretrained model / checkpoint
 -i	# input image to predict
 -o	# filename of the output image
 -c	# GPU support is enabled by default.
 Use this parameter to predict on CPU